-Pre-requisites: BIOL 106 minimum grade: C- and BIOL 205 minimum grade: C- and BIOL 206 minimum grade: C-
+Pre-requisite(s): BIOL 106, minimum grade: C- and BIOL 205, minimum grade: C- and BIOL 206, minimum grade: C-

-BIOL 313L - Animal Behavior Lab
+BIOL 313L Animal Behavior Laboratory

-Taken concurrently with BIOL 313 when the lab is offered.
+Taken concurrently with BIOL 313 when the laboratory is offered.

-BIOL 323 - Conservation Biology
+BIOL 323 Conservation Biology

 This course covers the biological concepts important for the conservation of natural populations, communities, and ecosystems.
 Both theoretical and empirical studies will be applied to such topics as: the genetics and ecology of small populations, consequences of habitat fragmentation, the impact of introduced species, and the ecological value of biological diversity.
-Spring, odd years.
+Counts as upper division elective for both Biology and Environmental Studies.
+Spring.